pranaykumarkgp/jio_product_device_2019/q1/README.md

 - Problem Details: You are given a list of questions and ranks associated with each question

-The problem is to implement an auto fill algorithm for the data set such that, the search query may match beginning of the words anywhere in the question
+- The problem is to implement an auto search fill algorithm, please try google
+- google search is contextual
+- this is in my word preogressive seach
+- search what
+- search what is
+- search what is the
+  - result changes have you ever thought how, heree is a chance implement them

 Say a sample dataset has the below data: